G33kDude/TreeV3/README.md

 sudo apt-get install nginx
 ```

-On ev3dev, you'll run across an error while installing nginx.
+On ev3dev, you'll run across an error while installing nginx, because IPv6 is disabled in ev3dev.
 You'll have to open up `/etc/nginx/sites-available/default` and remove or comment out the line that looks like this:

 ```
 listen [::]:80 default